 Mobile money facilitates access to financial services, many of which contribute to building the resilience of the poor by reducing their vulnerability to economic, social and environmental shocks and disasters.
 Thirty countries now have ten times more active agents than bank branches, bringing mobile money within reach to millions of unbanked households.
 A recent GSMA report assessing the opportunities of mobile in international remittances found that using mobile money is, on average, more than 50 percent cheaper than using global money transfer operators.

 Telepin is headquartered in Ottawa, Canada with regional presence in Egypt, Tanzania, Malaysia, and Singapore.

 Telepin Software is a global leader in mobile transaction platforms, delivering mobile operators the most efficient and cost-effective way to control their distribution networks, maximize revenues from mobile financial services, and drive innovative mobile financial applications.
 Telepin’s Cayman Transaction Platform enables a full suite of electronic, transaction-based applications for mobile subscribers to recharge their mobile airtime without the use of physical cards or vouchers, facilitate P2P money transfers, allow for electronic bill payments, and more, using multiple channel interfaces.
 Telepin’s customer base includes tier-one operators in the Middle East, Africa, Asia, and the Americas.
-For more information, visit: www.telepin.com.
+For more information, visit: telepin.wpengine.com.

 Volaris acquires, strengthens and grows vertical market technology companies.
 As an Operating Group of Constellation Software Inc., Volaris is all about strengthening businesses within the markets they compete and enabling them to grow – whether that growth comes through organic measures such as new initiatives and product development, day-to-day business, or through complementary acquisitions.
 Learn more at www.volarisgroup.com.